AreyanR/Sisyphus-Simulator-UE5-/README.md

 This project is my first endeavor in Unreal Engine.
 Inspired by the story of Sisyphus, I aimed to explore the concept through game development.
 I used this project to introduce myself to all the Unreal Engine software and how to code using the Blueprint system.
 I found this project to be very helpful.

 ## How to Play
-Download zip file and run application: [Google Drive](https://drive.google.com/file/d/1YTo8gncWW-M7xw4585FKnfiAohsqh6Ug/view?usp=sharing)
+Download and unzip file, run application: [Google Drive](https://drive.google.com/file/d/1YTo8gncWW-M7xw4585FKnfiAohsqh6Ug/view?usp=sharing)

 ## Contact
 If you have any questions, suggestions, or just want to connect, feel free to reach out to me: